 Metabolic detection of kidney cancer

 This cancer kills over 4,000 people each year in the UK, but if detected early it is treatable by surgical removal.
 Kidney cancers are often caused by a block within the cancer cell of the process by which sugars are broken down to release energy.
-This project will measure the urinary levels of compounds produced when this block occurs and find out whether this can be used to detect the cancer at an early stage.
+The project will measure the urinary levels of compounds produced when this block occurs and find out whether it can be used to detect the cancer at an early stage.
 This will be done by studying a group of patients known to be at high risk of the disease who are routinely having surveillance kidney scans.
 This project is a collaboration between the genetics skills in nephrology and the oncology skills in urology.

 Sanger sequencing in idiopathic membranous nephropathy (iMN)

 This organ specific autoimmune disease is a major cause of the nephrotic syndrome and renal failure in patients in the UK.
 It is proposed to sequence the gene locus for the M-type Phospholipase A2 Receptor (PLA2R), as antibodies to it are able to cause disease and are present in 60-70% of patients with iMN.
-More than one form of the gene has been shown by Dr. Stanescu to confer a significantly increased risk of developing the disease.
+More than one form of the gene has been shown by Dr Stanescu to confer a significantly increased risk of developing the disease.
 Fully sequencing the position of this gene on a chromosome could provide understanding of the likely effects that different forms of the gene have on the structure of the PLA2 receptor and the consequences that this has on its ability to produce an immune response.
 The Trust is funding the consumables for this project.

 St Peter’s Trust Research groups